fpischedda/rainbowstream-docker/README.md

 $ docker run -it twitter-cli

-after first you will need to authorize the rainbowstreams application to access your twitter stream, publish tweets and so on; for this process link (e text based browser) will show a form to be used to authenticate to twitter.
+after first you will need to authorize the rainbowstreams application to access your twitter stream, publish tweets and so on; for this process, links (a text based browser) will show a form to be used to authenticate to twitter.
 After a succesful login a pin number will be provided, this number must be provided to rainbowstreams for it to work (it will ask for that pin so no configuration file as to be edited)